TheBeerkat/grafana-lgtm-auto-deploy/README.md

 Key points:
 - `management.otlp.tracing.endpoint` points to the k8s-monitoring Alloy receiver service.
 This is how traces reach Tempo.
-- `management.tracing.sampling.probability: 1.0` traces every request.
-Lower this in production.
+- `management.tracing.sampling.probability: 1.0` traces every request. **Lower this in production**.
 - SLO buckets and percentile histograms give you useful latency panels in Grafana.

 ### 3. Add Kubernetes Deployment Annotations